rkstgr/TypstBench/README.md

 LLM evaluation suite for Typst.

 TypstBench is a dataset containing tasks and question around Typst, a modern typesetting language.
-It serves as a significant reference point for evaluating and enhancing LLMs' proficiency in Typst Markdown generation.
+It serves as a reference point for evaluating and enhancing LLMs' proficiency in Typst generation.

 ## Statistics